Hien-Trinh/charity-lookup/README.md

 ### Creating the UI

-The UI (user interface) plays an important role in achieving the success criteria as it provides visuals and makes the interaction with the website’s function much more abstract, simpler.
+The UI (user interface) plays an important role in achieving the success criteria as it provides visuals and makes the interaction with the website’s function much more abstract and straightforward.
 I chose the React framework because it integrates HTML into Javascript, which makes it easier to create dynamic webpages – website displays differently based on different conditions.

 ``` js
 // ./components/Card.js